 Now, my kiddos are experts on the water cycle!

-We will be finishing up our nonfiction studies with the books Down Comes the Rain and The Rainy Day.
+We will be finishing up our nonfiction studies with the books Down Comes the Rain, The Rainy Day and The Little Raindrop.

 Plus, we still have a few more vocabulary words to learn and add to the kiddos’ “My Rain Dictionary.”